At Amazon jungle hospital, U.S. med students learn vital lessons

 The Regional Hospital of Loredo receives crowds of patients every day, some of whom arrive by boat after journeys spanning weeks.

 The stately four-story red brick building looks impressive from the outside.
 But the inside is hot, decrepit and crowded.
 It’s not uncommon for doctors to show up for work in the early morning and already see dozens of patients lined up outside.
-Some people end up sleeping in the hallways, beside broken down machines, during the duration of their loved ones stays.
+Some people end up sleeping in the hallways, beside broken down machines, during the duration of their loved ones' stays at the hospital.

 The UCLA students work under the tutelage of doctors like Ernesto Salazar, the only brain surgeon in the region.
 He’s been at the hospital for 40 years, earning an annual salary of $24,000.
 Salazar could make more money almost anywhere else, but he stays in Iquitos in part out of a sense of duty.